-What is more sustainable than a piece of furniture or Jewelrywho has been in the family for several generations?
+What is more sustainable than a piece of furniture or jewelry that has been in the family for several generations?
 When looking at antiques and objects of art, we become aware of how uniqueness, high quality and quality can write contemporary history.
 However, the antiques market faces some challenges.
 In the middle price segment in particular, sales are declining worldwide.
-People today are increasingly furnishing themselves with baroque chests of drawers, Biedermeier cabinets and Rococo tables.
+Today, people are increasingly furnishing themselves with baroque chests of drawers, Biedermeier cabinets and Rococo tables.
 What used to cost a fortune is now far less valuable.
-The furniture crossovers now largely consist of modern furniture with two or three antiquarian elements.
+The furnishing crossovers now largely consist of modern furniture with two or three antiquarian elements.

 However, the high-price segment of the art & antique market remains very stable, with some shifts within the art sectors.
 The multi-millionaires from emerging markets, the young super-rich from Silicon Valley as well as international art collectors & lovers are continuing to invest in the industry and are ready to spend large sums of money on unique pieces of art.

 EPOQUE FINE JEWELS, ART NOVEAU CHOKER BY PHILIPPE WOLFERS, Image by Loraine Bodewes

 The expansion of the world's most elite art fair, TEFAF, to New York shows that the art and antiques market continues to be one of the most important markets of superlatives.

 For more than 30 years, the most exclusive art fair has been held in Maastricht and since 2016 also in New York.
 CEO Patrick van Maris, who has been in charge of the company since 2015, paved the way for internationalization of the brand and successfully established it in the US.